PipedreamHQ/docs/docs/notebook/sql/README.md

 ### New table

-If this is the first time you've sent data for the **Table** name you added in the SQL destination, we:
+If this is the first time you've sent data for the **Table** name you added in the SQL Destination, we:

 - Create this table, and
 - Process all payloads included in the first batch of events, creating the schema for this table based on the structure of their fields and the data types of their values.